Original Gangstas: Plot

 The next day, John and Jake attend Kenny's funeral, where a distraught Laurie Thompson is reunited with her ex-husband.
 While talking, Laurie implores Jake to reconsider seeking vengeance upon his son's murderers, expressing her disdain by stating that he always wishes to resolve such issues by fighting, which "only makes things worse".
 John tells Jake that he has a meeting with the Rebels at the church that makes Jake and Laurie disappointed at him.
 Jake confronts Spyro at the basketball court about Kenny Thompson.
 After failed treaty negotiations at the church and the rising of neighborhood gang violence, the other gangs (Diablos and Rangers), have a meeting with Spyro, Damien and the Rebels about Kenny.
 At the party for the Rebels, John and Jake drive Spyro and Damien's car into Diablo territory and shoot at them to set up a broken truce.
 In retaliation, the Rebels light the community houses on fire with Molotov cocktails.
+"Dink", the teenage "messenger boy" who had linked up with John and Jake, was murdered prior to this.

-John and Jake receive help from their former gangmates in Laurie, Slick and Bubba, while Kenny's friend Marcus also joins them in their fight.
+John and Jake receive help from their former gang mates in Laurie, Slick and Bubba, while Kenny's friend Marcus also joins them in their fight.
 They devise a plan to "lose" a trunk of weapons to the Rebels.
 When the gang tries to use said weapons, the guns malfunction and explode in their faces, stunning the gang.
 In another area, the Rebels are attempting to escape the battle, but they are stopped by a group of community members, armed with bats and other improvised weapons.
 Eventually, Spyro and Damien fear they may lose the fight, and escape to the old steel mill, with Jake and John set on catching them.
-After an intense hand-to-hand fight between Jake and Spyro, Spyro is killed.
-After Spyro is taken down by Jake, the leader of the Diablo and a few cohorts shoot a battered Damien, destroying the Rebel leadership.
+In their absence, Laurie successfully guns down Kayo, killing him, and finally avenging Kenny's death.
+Eventually, Jake and John reach the steel mill, each taking on Spyro and Damien separately as Diablo members watch on.
+After an intense hand-to-hand fight between Jake and Spyro, Spyro causes Jake to hesitate as he tells him he also didn't know his father, and that he's basically Jake's son; that Jake created him and now he wants to kill him.
+Jake then kills Spyro.
+After Spyro is taken down by Jake, Blood, the leader of the Diablos and a few cohorts shoot a battered Damien, destroying the Rebel leadership.
+After refusing to forge a truce with the Diablos, Jake and John walk off as officers pour into the scene.